 SEVIS I-20: This document is issued by the University and is required in order for a student to apply for an F-1 visa.
 It is issued for the program and level of study for which the student has been admitted.
 It is signed by a Designated School Official (DSO) at the University and by the student.
 Upon a student's arrival in the United States, the I-20 will be verified by the USCIS officer and authorized.
 This document must be valid throughout the entirety of a student's educational pursuits in the U.S.

-Keep your SEVIS I-20AB in a safe place.
-If you have several SEVIS I-20AB's, the latest one is the one that counts.
-However, it is important that you keep all of your SEVIS I-20AB's with you as long as you decide to maintain status with the U.S.
+Print your I-20 and keep it in a safe place.
+If you have several I-20's, the latest one is the one that counts.
+However, it is important that you keep all of your I-20's with you as long as you decide to maintain status with the U.S.

-Your SEVIS I-20AB has to be endorsed by the Office of International Affairs before you leave the country and decide to come back.
-In order to get your SEVIS I-20AB endorsed, you will have to bring your SEVIS I-20AB to the Office of International Affairs no more than two weeks before your departure, and no less than three business days.
+Your I-20 has to be endorsed by the Office of International Affairs before you leave the country and decide to return.
+In order to get your I-20 endorsed, you must submit a Request for Travel Authorization and follow all all instructions listed on the form.

 Obtain a new I-20 whenever the information (such as major, financial support such as assistantship or scholarship, dependent information or expiration date) on the I-20 changes.In order for our office to make changes to your I-20, you will need to complete a Student Information Update Form and email it to email@example.com.

 When a student changes academic level (i.e., from an undergraduate to graduate) or enrolls in a new graduate program, the student must apply for admission to the new program and the Graduate School or the the Office of Undergraduate Admission will issue a new I-20.